Ning114/JPA/README.md

 That would reduce associations and make the UML diagram clear and more readable.

 I would also refactor Gui by:
-- refactoring the create problem set panel out of Gui into a seperate class.
+- refactoring the create problem set panel out of Gui into a separate class.
-That way, the seperate class would handle the process of creating that panel and Gui would just need an association with that class.
+That way, the separate class would handle the process of creating that panel and Gui would just need an association with that class.
 This would improve cohesion.
 - remove the dependency Gui has on ProjectApp.
 Gui accesses a final string variable